manoushpajouh/German-MLM-and-RTT/README.md

 * Translation Models
-In the RTT model, by translating sentences with the masked token and then with the filled-in pre- diction, there is a chance that the translation model is changing the sentence rather than reverting it to the exact German sentence.
+In the RTT model, by translating sentences with the masked token and then with the filled-in prediction, there is a chance that the translation model is changing the sentence rather than reverting it to the exact German sentence.
 This is especially a concern since BERT models treat prefix and suffix tokens as individual word tokens.
-Furthermore, I filter out sentences that, once the mask has been applied and the sentence is translated back to Ger- man, no longer have the mask in the sentence due to translation errors.
+Furthermore, I filter out sentences that, once the mask has been applied and the sentence is translated back to German, no longer have the mask in the sentence due to translation errors.
 This could be because the sentence no longer needs the mask to make sense
 (i.e. "Ich habe den Film gesehen" → "Ich habe den